1. Single, Double and Multiple entry visas

 3. Duration of Each Stay (after entering)

-Duration of stay refers to the maximum number of days visa holder is permitted to stay in the Mainland of PRC each time, which is counted from the date of entry.
-If extension of the duration of stay is needed, applicants should apply for a new one at the exit & enter department of local public security authorities before it expires.
+Duration of stay refers to the maximum number of days the holder is permitted to stay in the Mainland of PRC each time, which is counted from the next day after entry.
+If extension of the duration of stay is needed, applicants should apply for a new one at the exit & enter department of local public security authorities before at least one week before it expires.
 Overstaying is against the Chinese laws and regulations, punishments such as fines or even expulsion will be made, therefore, it is suggested to check visa to avoid overstaying.